 - Instead of the traditional Christmas dinner for one (Iceland and Tesco do them if you have your heart set on it) do something different.
 My favourite was salmon bagels followed by strawberries and cream.
 You will also be amazed how many people actually envy you.

 - If you are eying up the sofa and remote control for the day, treat yourself to new pjs .

 - Take yourself out for a walk.
 I would walk past houses and bet how many arguments I would spot.
 (Grass is not always greener and the picture card image of Christmas we presume everyone else is having sadly isn’t so).

 - Lastly, if you can manage it, buy yourself a pressie to put under the tree.
-I learnt this one several years in after realising I would not get a present any other way.
+I learned this one several years in after realising I would not get a present any other way.